GitHub-TC/EmpyrionVotingRewardMod/Readme.md

 After a vote on the page https://empyrion-servers.com the player can request his reward with the fractional vote
 * "\\votereward" gives you a reward
 * "\\votelottery" play in the lottery with your vote
-* "\\voteforstat health" increase your health with you vote
+* "\\voteforstat health" increase your m axhealth with you vote
-* "\\voteforstat stamina" increase your stamina with you vote
+* "\\voteforstat stamina" increase your max stamina with you vote
-* "\\voteforstat food" increase your food with you vote
+* "\\voteforstat food" increase your max food with you vote
+* "\\voteforstat oxygen" increase your max oxygen with you vote

 With the command "\\vote help" the player can retrieve the possible rewards and his number of votes.